Autism in Women and Adults: The Invisible Diagnosis

 - Eating disorders: Sensory problems with food textures and routine needs around eating are treated as an eating disorder

-Many women report that they received years of therapies and medications that did not address the core of their experience.
-Only the autism diagnosis brought them true understanding.
+Many women say they spent years on therapies and medications that never reached the core of what they were dealing with.
+Only the autism diagnosis put it together.

 Late Diagnosis: Relief and Challenge Combined

-A late autism diagnosis in adulthood is for many women a turning point.
+For many women, a late autism diagnosis in adulthood is a turning point.
 It brings relief because finally a framework exists that explains one's own experiences.
-At the same time, it can also trigger grief -- over lost years and missed support.
+At the same time, it can also trigger grief, over lost years and missed support.

 What a Late Diagnosis Can Mean